vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 3. Make new friends!

 ## Current Home Club
 I am currently part of Pimpri Toastmasters Club, Pune.
-The meetings happen every Saturday evenings from 5:30 PM to 7:30 PM IST
+The meetings happen every Saturday evenings from 5:30 PM to 7:30 PM IST.

-Please feel free to hop into our meetings as a guest, you are most welcome!
+If you happen to stay nearby or feel like joining, please feel free to hop into our meetings as a guest, you are most welcome!

 ## My Toastmasters Certifications status
 1. Leadership Development Pathway - Completed